mikolasan/cpp-by-example/src/basics/constness.md

 ```

-## When function call changes the pointer
+## When function changes the pointer

 Wrong